waseemalwedyani-max/AI-Image-Recognition/README.md

 # Image Classification Project using Teachable Machine and Python

 This project is a practical application of training a Machine Learning model to recognize and classify images using Google's **Teachable Machine**, then exporting and running it locally via **Python** within the **Anaconda** environment.
+## 🧠 Model Training Process (Teachable Machine)

+Before testing the model locally, it was trained using Google's Teachable Machine by following these steps:

+1. Opened **Teachable Machine** and created a new **Image Project**.
+2. Created the required classes (e.g., 'Appels') and uploaded a dataset of images for each category.
+3. Clicked **Train Model** to allow the system to learn the patterns and features from the provided dataset.
+4. Exported the trained model by selecting **Export Model** -> **TensorFlow** -> **Keras** format.
+5. Downloaded the generated `keras_model.h5` and `labels.txt` files to integrate them locally with the Python script.

+---

 ## 📁 Repository Structure
 * `main.py`: The Python script that loads the model, processes the input image, and predicts its class.